open/close all folders

 An eons old race, the Makers dwell in a Realm called the Forge Lands.
 The Makers are one of the Old Ones, surviving races which the Creator brought into being.
 They are charged with the creation of countless universes, where in each one the Creator tried to bring balance.

 - Older Than They Look: How long they live isn't stated, but Kharn talks about 500 years as though it were young.
+To emphasize that, if you speak to Thane right after the Tears of the Mountain quest, he'll imply that a two thousand year old is the maker equivalent of a small child.

 - Our Dwarves Are All the Same: They fit almost every single Dwarf stereotype, except...